appfoundry/Reliant/README.md

 > For those of you who prefer to put the property in an anonymous class extension, as we do, that would work as well.

-After creation of an object, it will be injected with other objects known by the context it is created for.
+After the creation of an object, it will be injected with other objects known by the context it is created for.
 So in this case the `DefaultStringGenerator` is injected in the `DefaultStringProvider` through its `stringGenerator` property.

-You easily succeeded in loosly coupling the `StringGenerator` to your `DefaultStringGenerator` class.
+You easily succeeded in loosly coupling the `StringGenerator` to your `DefaultStringProvider` class.

 #### Manual injection